EB Garamond: Implementation history

 In 2011 the Austrian designer Georg Mayr-Duffner released the EB Garamond under the Open Font License.

 Mayr-Duffner took the letterforms from a scan of a specimen known as the “Berner specimen” which was printed in 1592 by Conrad Berner, son-in-law of Christian Egenolff and his successor at the Egenolff print office.
 It shows Garamont's roman and Granjon's italic fonts at different sizes.
-The Greek characters are based on Robert Granjon's work as well.
-In addition the font includes OpenType features such as swash italic capitals and schoolbook alternates.
+The Greek characters were initially based on Robert Granjon's work, but Mayr-Duffner planned to modify their designs.
+In addition, the font includes OpenType features such as swash italic capitals and schoolbook alternates.

 Duffner's intention was to include multiple optical sizes.
 As of 2014 his implementation included fonts based on the 8 and 12 point forms from the 1592 specimen, but lacked the bold font faces.
 As Georg Mayr-Duffner couldn't complete the bold weights for personal reasons, Google commissioned the Spanish type designer Octavio Pardo to continue the project.
 As of 2018 Pardo's implementation includes 5 weights (Regular, Medium, Semi-Bold, Bold and Extra-Bold), both in regular and italic style.